 - (1) The Title IX Hearing.
 Any case involving allegations that a Respondent's conduct constitutes Sexual Harassment in the University's education program or activity in the United States as defined in 34 C.F.R.
 106.30(a) ("Title IX Allegations") will be resolved through a Title IX Hearing.
 The Title IX Hearing must be conducted in accordance with 34 C.F.R.
-106.45. - Officer to conduct the Title IX Hearing and will notify the parties and their Advisors, if any, of the appointment.
+106.45. - The Title IX Hearing Officer.
+The Associate Vice Chancellor of OIED/OEI will appoint a qualified Title IX Hearing Officer to conduct the Title IX Hearing and will notify the parties and their Advisors, if any, of the appointment.
 The Title IX Hearing Officer may be a University employee, a team of University employees, an external person engaged to conduct the Title IX Hearing, or a team of external people engaged to conduct the Title IX Hearing.
-A party may object to the appointment of any Title IX Hearing Officer, in writing to OED/OEI.
+A party may object to the appointment of any Title IX Hearing Officer, in writing to OIED/OEI.
 Any objection must be received within three (3) business days of the notice of appointment, and it must state the party's grounds for objecting.
-The Director of OED/OEI will decide whether an objection is justified, and that decision is final.
-If a Title IX Hearing Officer is removed based on an objection, the Director of OED/OEI will appoint a new qualified Title IX Hearing Officer to conduct the Title IX Hearing
+The Associate Vice Chancellor of OIED/OEI will decide whether an objection is justified, and that decision is final.
+If a Title IX Hearing Officer is removed based on an objection, the Associate Vice Chancellor of OIED/OEI will appoint a new qualified Title IX Hearing Officer to conduct the Title IX Hearing